 Growing and harvesting kaffir lime plant

 I have tried numerous times to grow from seed and found it impossible.
 Not unless I have found a solution.
 Therefore to grow kaffir lime buy the plant.
 It is not cheap though.
 I bought a small seedling from eBay during the summer season.
 Just search for ‘kaffir seedling’ rather than kaffir plant.
-When it arrived it didn’t look at all like kaffir lime plant ie. no double leaves, no smell coming out of leaves.
+When it arrived it didn’t look at all like kaffir lime plant ie. with no double leaves, no smell coming out of the leaves.
 After 2 years it’s not established itself.
-I also find it not a fussy plant to grow but a plant that takes time to established.
+I also find it not a fussy plant to grow but a plant that takes time to establish.
 It also is prone to diseases.
 This plant I grew had curling of its leaves and some white insect living on it while overwintering it indoors.
 Once I left it outside it had a much happier life.
-I use a mixture of well drain manure compost, vermiculite and ericaceous soil.
+I use a mixture of well-drain manure compost, vermiculite, and ericaceous soil.

 When growing kaffir lime do not water too much as doesn’t need much water.
-Otherwise, it will be prone to root rot. in the summer it is possible to leave it to grow outside but winter bring it inside or greenhouse.
-Kaffir lime lays dormant in the winter due to lack of sun, warmness and doesn’t need much watering.
+Otherwise, it will be prone to root rot. in the summer it is possible to leave it to grow outside but in winter bring it inside or greenhouse.
+Kaffir lime lays dormant in the winter due to a lack of sun, warmness and doesn’t need much watering.

 Sometimes the leaves just turn yellow and there isn’t much growth.
 It happen to his plant a few seasons later.
 I then repotted it and change the soil and that helps.
 The plant was a lot happier and it started growing healthy leaves again.

 As this plant is grown in a temperate climate like the UK it won’t produce any fruit or flower. the weather is just not hot enough.